ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Data Table - QR Categories
-The following is an example of QRadar Categories data table populated with the information related to Categories associated with the Offense.
+The following is an example of QRadar Categories data table populated with the information related to Categories associated with the offense.

  ![screenshot: dt-qr-categories](./doc/screenshots/dt-qr-categories.png)